farcasterxyz/protocol/README.md

 A _Signer Authorization_ is a message that authorizes a new key pair to generate signatures for a Farcaster account.

 When an fid is minted, only the custody address can sign messages on its behalf.
 Users might not want to load this keypair into every device since it increases the risk of account compromise.
-The custody address, also known as the _Root Signer_, can authorize other keypairs known as _Delegate Signers_.
-Unlike Root Signers, a Delegate Signer is only allowed to publish off-chain messages and cannot perform any on-chain actions.
+The custody address, also known as the _Custody Signer_, can authorize other keypairs known as _Delegate Signers_.
+Unlike Custody Signers, a Delegate Signer is only allowed to publish off-chain messages and cannot perform any on-chain actions.

 ```ts
 type SignerAuthorizationMessage = {